How To Keep Pillows From Falling Between Mattress And Wall? I hate when this happens.

 Step 2: Make Your Bed Right Size:

 The pillow top has a width according to your pillow.
-With this information, you can choose the right bed sheet for your mattress to keep pillows from falling between the mattress and wall.
+With this information, you can choose the right bed sheet for your mattress to keep pillows from falling between the mattress and the wall.

 If you want to know more about Make Your Bed Right Size To Keep Pillows From Falling Between Mattress And Wall then go ahead with reading the next paragraph below! -Know Which Type Of Sheet Fits Best On The Sleep Position You Prefer: